The +CityxChange vision is to enable the

 Our innovation and demonstration projects will be organized as 11 Demonstration Projects.

-The consortium comprises of 30 partners covering the entire value chain for the project.
+The consortium comprises 32 partners covering the entire value chain for the project.
 The cities are involved in all aspects of the project.
-They are supported by two Universities, six Large Enterprises, two Distributed Network Operators, eleven SMEs and two Not-for-Profit organisations.
+They are supported by two Universities, nine Large Enterprises, two Distributed Network Operators, nine SMEs and three Not-for-Profit organisations.